Earl Warren College

 Graduate Affairs, Room 2718

 Thesis and Comprehensive Requirements: The department offers both MS Plan 1 (thesis) and MS Plan 2 (written comprehensive exam).
-Students in the MS program may elect either Plan 1 or Plan 2 any time.
+Students in the MS program must select either Plan 1 or Plan 2 by their fourth quarter of study.
 Students in the MS Plan 1 (thesis) must take twelve units of ECE 299 (Research) and must submit a thesis as described in the general requirements of the university.
-Students in the MS Plan 2 (written comprehensive exam) may count four units of ECE 299 (Research) toward the thirty-six graduate units required and must pass the departmental written comprehensive examination not later than the end of the fall quarter of their second year of study.
-Students who pass the written examination at the MS level will receive a terminal masters degree, if they do not already have one.
+Students in the MS Plan 2 (written comprehensive exam) may count four units of ECE 299 (Research) toward the thirty-six graduate units required and must attempt to pass the departmental written comprehensive examination not later than the fall quarter of their second year of study.
+Students who pass the written examination at the MS level will receive a terminal master’s degree if they do not already have one.

 Transfer to the PhD Program: Students in the MS program wishing to be considered for admission to the PhD program should consult their academic adviser as soon as possible.
 Students must notify department of their intent to transfer by their fourth quarter of study.
 Transfer from the MS to the PhD program is possible provided that the student